Tarot Deck Limitations: What These Decks Aren’t For

 Let your tools have boundaries.
 Let your readings have rhythm.

-And let each deck speak in its own language — not the one we wish it had, but the one it actually offers.
+And let each deck speak in its own language, not the one we wish it had.

 Need help picking the right deck for your reading?
 Meet the cards here.